Ashton Bell: College

-Professional career
+Professional

-On September 18, 2023, Bell was drafted in the second round, eighth overall, by PWHL Ottawa in the 2023 PWHL Draft.
+Bell began her professional career when she was selected by PWHL Ottawa in the second round, eighth overall, in the 2023 PWHL Draft.
+As one of the league's inaugural players, she quickly established herself as a reliable two-way defender, contributing in all situations and emerging as a key part of Ottawa's blue line.
+During her two seasons with the club, Bell developed a reputation for her strong skating, defensive awareness, and leadership qualities, helping Ottawa remain competitive during the PWHL's formative years.

-On June 9, 2025, Bell was drafted first overall by the Vancouver Goldeneyes in the 2025 PWHL Expansion Draft.
-On August 14, 2025, she signed a two-year contract extension with Vancouver through the 2027–28 season.
+On June 9, 2025, Bell was selected first overall by the Vancouver Goldeneyes in the 2025 PWHL Expansion Draft, making her the first player in franchise history.
+Vancouver viewed Bell as a cornerstone piece around whom to build its inaugural roster, citing her experience, versatility, and leadership.
+On August 14, 2025, she signed a two-year contract extension with the club through the 2027–28 season, solidifying her role as one of the organization's foundational players.
+Later that year, on November 21, 2025, Bell was named the first captain in Goldeneyes history, becoming the face of the expansion franchise as it entered its inaugural season.

-International career
+International play

 Bell represented Canada at the 2016 and 2017 IIHF World Women's U18 Championship, scoring a total of eight points in ten games and winning silver twice.

 In 2017, she served as the Canadian team captain.
 She was one of 28 players invited to Hockey Canada's Centralization Camp, which represents the selection process for the Canadian women's team that shall compete in Ice hockey at the 2022 Winter Olympics.

 On January 11, 2022, Bell was named to Canada's 2022 Olympic team.

 Personal life

 Bell studied biology at the University of Minnesota-Duluth.
 She previously graduated from Deloraine High School in Manitoba, competing in the Manitoba High School Rodeo Association alongside her hockey play.

 Bell is a member of the LGBTQ+ community and is in a relationship with former University of Minnesota-Duluth teammate Nina Jobst-Smith, who was drafted by the Vancouver Goldeneyes in the 2025 PWHL Draft.